gnieb/interior-design-board/README.md

 TO DO
-- add another modal to ask
+- add another modal to ask about adding from library
+- password length validation
 - the pieces currently cannot belong to more than one design -> this will work hopefully when
     - backup for this is to load up the seed file!!!!!!
 - uploads